88valleys/soundmap--tokyo/README.md

 # Soundmap Tokyo

 Soundmap Tokyo is a one-page React application that features searching for livehouses in Tokyo by location, genre, and keyword.
-Users can also add livehouses to the API by filling in a form on the Sidebar.jsx component.
+Users can also add livehouses to the application.
 ## Table of Contents

 - [Installation](#installation)